From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Level 1. LLM as Tool ( )

 \subsection{Literature Review and Information Gathering}

 \paragraph{Literature Review} Automatic literature search and retrieval is crucial for identifying research gaps and formulating research questions. \citet{Lala2023PaperQA} first introduced the literature retrieval benchmark LitQA, featuring a RAG-based agent, PaperQA.
-LitLLM \cite{agarwal2024litllmtoolkitscientificliterature} further provided a comprehensive RAG-based toolkit for LLM-driven literature review. \citet{Dennstadt2024Title} directed their focus to the biomedical domain, highlighting the potential of LLMs in literature screening.
+LitLLM \cite{agarwal2024litllmtoolkitscientificliterature} further provided a comprehensive RAG-based toolkit for LLM-driven literature review.
+Taking this automation a step further, \citet{wang2024autosurvey} demonstrated that large language models can automatically write entire survey papers. \citet{Dennstadt2024Title} directed their focus to the biomedical domain, highlighting the potential of LLMs in literature screening.
 Other approaches, such as SCIMON \cite{wang2024scimonscientificinspirationmachines} and ResearchAgent \cite{baek2025researchagentiterativeresearchidea}, have integrated active literature retrieval with the generation of research ideas.
 More recently, \citet{gao2025sciencehierarchographyhierarchicalorganization} tackled the task of hierarchically organizing scientific literature through fine-grained paper abstraction.
 Nevertheless, several `Deep Research' products \cite{OpenAI2025deepresearch,GoogleGemini2025deepresearch,xAI2025grok3} have recently been released, featuring enhanced agentic workflows that support automated literature web search, organization, and report generation, thereby significantly accelerating traditional, human-intensive literature research processes.

 \paragraph{Information Aggregation} In parallel, several works have explored effective methods for aggregating information from scientific papers into tabular summaries.
 ArxivDIGESTables \cite{newman2024arxivdigestablessynthesizingscientificliterature} investigated cross-literature table generation using LLMs, accompanied by an automated evaluation strategy.
 ArXiv2Table \cite{wang2025llmsgeneratetabularsummaries} revised the evaluation protocol and provided a comprehensive benchmark.
 Methodologies such as Text-Tuple-Table \cite{deng2024texttupletableinformationintegrationtexttotable} and TKGT \cite{jiang-etal-2024-tkgt} have enhanced the quality of LLM-based table generation by incorporating tuple-based structures and graph modalities.